BlueDrink9/Univisal/README.md

 Due to technical limitations (can't undo normal commands) only single keypresses are permitted for normal map left hand sides.

-Log level is set to DEBUG until configuration is loaded, so you will see any log messages related to initialising univisal config.
+LInspection times (for unmanned craft) can be cut in half, because fatal errors can be caught in testing, and the previous barrier (the cost of replacing the probe) is null and void. og level is set to DEBUG until configuration is loaded, so you will see any log messages related to initialising univisal config.

 ## Installation